RIT-EVT/rampup/README.md

 dictionary.
 Search through the dictionary to find all the "replace" comments.
 2. Write the constructor and `process()` methods for RampupBoard in the header and implementation files.
-3. Write the main target to initialize everything and run `process()` and the necessary functions to get CANopen working.
+3. Write the main target to initialize everything.
+Then run `process()` and the necessary functions to get CANopen working.
 4. Plug the FTB and HUDL into the FUN-E SNAIL to confirm the data displays on the HUDL.
+5. Use the PEAK CAN dongle to decode the CAN messages and confirm the data matches what is being sent.
-5. Use the Saleae to decode the waveforms on CAN TX and RX to confirm that it matches the data that should be sent.
+6. Use the Saleae to decode the waveforms on CAN TX and RX to confirm that it matches the data that should be sent.
-6. Use the Oscilloscope to see the CAN messages on CAN high and low.
+7. Use the Oscilloscope to see the CAN messages on CAN high and low.
-7. Use the PEAK CAN dongle to see the CAN messages and confirm the data matches what is being sent.

 ### Suggestions
 - Read the CAN documentation.
 - Look at the canopen_sample in EVT-core for an example.
+- If the HUDL doesn't work right away, debug the output with the PEAK can dongle and the Saleae.
 - Read the FUN-E SNAIL documentation.
 - Read the PEAK dongle documentation.
 - Read the oscilloscope documentation.

 ### Completion
+Once you have all the code written, you can start trying out all the testing equipment we use as a team.
+When the code works, you should see all the data being reported show up on the HUDL, but, especially in embedded systems, the code rarely works on the first try.
+The Saleae, PEAK dongle, and oscilloscope will all be useful for finding different types of issues.
+While we've put a lot of effort into the documentation for each of these tools, there is some practical debugging knowledge that needs to be shown directly.
+You should start by collecting as much information as you can about whatever problem you're facing, but feel free to reach out to senior firmware members for any help in setting up the hardware or debugging your software.

+Once the HUDL is displaying the data properly, make sure you spend some time to try out any debugging tools you haven't used yet.
+When you feel comfortable enough with each of them, you can show your code to a senior firmware member for a final check.
+When they approve it, you've officially completed the rampup project.

+## Next Steps
+Congratulations on completing the rampup project!
+If you're new to firmware development, starting something new like this can be very time-consuming and difficult, but you met that challenge and overcame it.
+I hope you got a good idea of how the firmware team operates and the type of work we do as a team.
+Having completed the rampup project, you are now a fully-fledged member of our team, so you can begin work on a project for one of our bikes.
+If there's anything else you want to learn about or don't understand, be sure to take some time now to read over some documentation and play around with it now.
+Once you think you're ready, you can reach out to the firmware lead to get your first project.

+Good luck!